 What is Single Entry Bookkeeping System?

-A single-entry system in computation or accounting is a kind of bookkeeping method where any company’s financial records and transactions are infiltrated as a single entry in a logbook.
+A single-entry system in computation or accounting is a bookkeeping method where any company’s financial records and transactions are infiltrated as a single entry in a logbook.

 Since the single-entry system offers great convenience, many small business proprietors use them as a financial check keeper.

-Companies that have a few numbers of employees, using cash basis accounting can conveniently use this type of bookkeeping system that comes free of cost.
+Companies with a few employees and basic cash accounting can conveniently use this bookkeeping system that comes free of cost.

-A typical single-entry cashbook includes information like Date, Description, Transaction (Debit/ Credit), Final balance value.
+A typical single-entry cashbook includes information like Date, Description, Transaction (Debit/ Credit), and Final balance value.

-All this information of the clients or vendors helps the accountant to keep a track of all the existing activities with a particular client.
+All this information about the clients or vendors helps the accountant track all the existing activities with a particular client.

 Yet, many sole businessmen and their partners prefer using a single-entry system for their financial track of each growing year.